lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Introduction

 where $\{\theta_i\}_{i=1}^d$ are the principal angles between $\rmF$ and $\rmG$ (we review these angles and their relation to geodesics in \S\ref{sec:prin_angles}).
 Following \S3.9 of~\cite{Mat95}, we denote by $\gamma_{D,d}$ the ``uniform distribution on $\GDd$''.
 We designate a ball in $\GDd$ by $\ballG(\rmL,r)$ as opposed to a Euclidean ball in $\reals^D$, $\ball(\bx,r)$.
 We refer to any of the global minimizers of~\eqref{eq:def_error_1sub} among $\rmL \in \GDd$ as a {\it global $\ell_p$ subspace}.
 Similarly, local minimizers of~\eqref{eq:def_error_1sub} among $\rmL \in \GDd$ are {\it local $\ell_p$ subspaces}.

+We use ``w.p.'' as a shorthand for ``with probability''.
 By saying ``with overwhelming probability'', or in short ``w.o.p.'', we mean that the underlying probability is at least $1-Ce^{-N/C}$, where $N$ is the size of the data set $\rmX$ and $C$ is a constant independent of $N$.
-We will also use ``w.p.'' as a shorthand for ``with probability''.
+When using this terminology we will make sure to estimate the asymptotic dependence of $C$ on $D$ and $d$ and use it to infer the asymptotic dependence of the minimal sample size $N$ on $D$ and $d$; this way we make sure that the probabilistic estimate is not completely useless.